 You must keep your expenses to a minimum because the at-fault motorist is responsible only for your expenses that are strictly necessary.

 If your vehicle is essential to your business or daily life, consider buying additional Loss of Use coverage.
 This coverage pays for the reasonable costs of other transportation, even if you're responsible for the collision.
 It also reduces your waiting period if the vehicle was stolen.

-Basic Autopac all-perils coverage for these vehicles is limited to collision and upset protection up to the declared value, to a maximum of $70,000 including taxes, for policies with an effective date of April 1, 2021, or later.
+Basic Autopac all-perils coverage for these vehicles is limited to collision and upset protection up to the declared value, to a maximum of $70,000, including taxes.
 Upset protection covers you if your vehicle tips over and is damaged.

 Autopac options are available to protect your vehicle against fire, theft and vandalism, and to insure your vehicle for any value beyond the maximum insured value.
 You can also reduce your deductibles and increase your liability coverage.
 See more information on Motorcycle Extension insurance.